The Edition

 The painting chosen as Catherine's favorite—eventually stolen at the end of the film, but we never find out how…

-While a remarkable example of plein-air Impressionism (the act of painting outside where a painter reproduces the actual visual conditions seen at the time of the painting), this piece does not seem to reflect anything about Crown, or Catherine, for that matter, who chooses it when asked by Crown which she would steal for herself.
-Catherine is a complex character, who is incredibly bright albeit guarded.
-Perhaps this “just ok” selection (sorry Edouard) speaks to her yearning for a simpler life with less drama and emotional baggage.
+A remarkable example of plein-air Impressionism (where a painter works outside to reproduce the actual visual conditions seen at the time of the painting), this painting evokes a peaceful, idyllic atmosphere, capturing a moment of tranquility along the Seine in the Paris suburb of Argenteuil, a city offering a blend of natural beauty and modernity, embodying the transition from rural to urban life.
+This is the work that Catherine selects when asked by Crown which she would steal for herself.
+Catherine is a complex character, incredibly savvy albeit guarded.
+Perhaps this selection, which at first seems mundane, speaks to her yearning for a simpler life with less drama and emotional baggage.
 A life Crown too discovers he’d be content with.
 In therapy, Crown admits that “a woman could trust me, as long as her interests did not run too contrary to my own.”
 Crown’s theft of “The Banks of the Seine at Argenteuil” is an offering, proof to Catherine that he can and will align his interests with hers.

 Back to blog